San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's five games this season, it has three wins against the spread.

-- The Aggies have been underdogs by 27.5 points or more once this year and covered the spread.
+- This season, the Aggies won ATS in their only game as an underdog of 27.5 points or more.

-- New Mexico State's games this season have gone over the total in two out of five opportunities (40%).
+- New Mexico State's games this year have gone over the total in two out of five opportunities (40%).

+- The Aggies rack up 20.4 points per game, comparable to the 20.0 the Spartans surrender.

-- When New Mexico State churns out more than 345.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- New Mexico State is 2-1 against the spread and 1-2 overall when the team piles up more than 345.5 yards.

-- The Aggies have turned the ball over nine times this season, seven more turnovers than the Spartans have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.